ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 Configure the distributed vSwitch as follows:

-1. Add hosts to the vDS.
+1. Log into the vCenter Server using vSphere Client via Web Browser on the Jump machine.
 2. Right-click the vDS and select menu Add and Manage Hosts.
 3. Add hosts to the vDS.
-Click the green Add icon (+), and add host02/host03 from the cluster.
+Click the green Add icon (+), and add esx-002/esx-003 from the cluster.
 4. Configure the physical adapters (assign uplink-1) and VMkernel adapters (assign to dpg-vmk).
 5. Click Manage physical adapters to migrate the physical adapters and VMkernel adapters, vmnic0 and vmk0 to the vDS.
 6. Select an appropriate uplink on the vDS for physical adapter vmnic0.
 For this example, use Uplink1.
 The physical adapter is selected and an uplink is chosen.